 When it comes to New Year’s Celebrations, London has to be on the top.
 The whole city literally lights up with neon and the high spirits of people who come here to bid adieu to the passing year.
 From Thames embankment to Big Ben or to the Tower Bridge, the whole city seems like a fairy tale world with color of the sky camouflaging due to fireworks.
 Feel royal with a visit to Winter Wonderland at Hyde Park and, on New Year’s Day, watch the annual parade, which features a procession of the Queen’s horses, among others.

 Where?
 Sopot Pier, ul.
 Długa and pl.
 Teatralna, SkwerKościuszki

-For your 2016 New Year celebrations, Gdansk will prove to be an ideal destination as the city exudes its distinctive character and charm.
+For your 2019 New Year celebrations, Gdansk will prove to be an ideal destination as the city exudes its distinctive character and charm.
 Walk over the colorful facades of Long Market and see the city all lighted like Disneyland for a memorable new years eve celebration.
 Take a stroll through the narrow, cobbled streets of the Main Town, to wonder at red-brick churches that are strewn around its historical thoroughfares for a dream like experience.
 Course through the various concerts and fireworks spots to welcome the new year with a bang.

 The way Swedes celebrate their new year eve is something worth witnessing.
 As the dusk ensues, most of the streets and corners get crowded by revelers who wish to celebrate this festival amidst other people.
 Party trumpets and fireworks play a cacophony of sights and noises making you feel like being in a dizzy state of mind.
 Most of the bars and pubs remain open till 4 or 5 am resulting in dazzling nightlife and merriment scattered around the city of Stockholm.
 There is a tradition of live broadcast from the Skansen open-air museum in Stockholm, as the bells chime and a New Year’s verse of British Poet Lord Alfred Tennyson is solemnly sung by the Swedes.

 The Portuguese tradition makes Lisbon one of the choicest destinations for celebrating new year in Europe.
 On the Eve of New Year, the locals wear blue underwear, while initiating the midnight ritual of raisin eating.
 They eat around 12 raisins that signify 12 months and as per the tradition, if you eat them all and keep some cash in your back pocket, good luck and wealth are supposed to ensue.
 And outside, you will see thousands of people crowding the city main streets and public squares to celebrate and welcome the New Year.
 From fireworks to music, the city immerses deep into revelry and merry making.

-The musical city of Europe has to be here in the list of best cities in europe for new years.
+The musical city of Europe has to be here in the list of best cities in Europe for new years.
 The old world charm of Vienna wears an entertaining sartorial set up as the crowds gather at the main attractions to meet friends, new people over drinks and music.
 Grand Ball at Europe for new years.
 The old world charm of this city wears an entertaining sartorial set up as the crowds gather at the main attractions to meet friends, new people over drinks and music.
-Grand Ball at Hofburg Palace remains one of the most coveted place to visit, but there are plenty of other opportunities for carousing in this Austrian capital.
+Grand Ball at Hofburg Palace remains one of the most coveted places to visit, but there are plenty of other opportunities for carousing in this Austrian capital.

 One of the main attractions on this day is to take a stroll through the New Year’s Eve Trail that will lead you to the Old City.
 Mulled wine is usually the drink of choice for this crowd.
 And as soon as the bell strikes to midnight, spectacular fireworks overshadow the skies over Wiener Prater fair.

 The splendid capital of Italy certainly knows how to wow its visitors on New Year’s Eve.
 People visit Rome during this time specially to watch and understand the Roman customs and traditions to welcome the new year.
 As per the ritual, people throw old pots, pans and furniture out of the window, that symbolizes letting go of unhappiness and preparing the city for a brighter future in the new year.
 Italians also eat lentils and wear red underwear as a sign of good luck with their finances.
 The city also emanates a romantic vibe that the couples love to immerse into.
 Do visit the Imperial Forum as it lights up in the flare of light works at 12 o’ clock.

 Where?
 Taksim Square, Istiklal Caddesi, the banks of Bosphorus

 Straddling between Europe and Asia, between past and present, the Turkish city of Istanbul looks ravishing during New Year.
 One of the most picturesque place to visit in Istanbul on the New Year Eve would be the banks of Bosphorus where you can see waters gleaming and reflecting the fireworks that light up the sky.
 There are street parties, masquerades, stunning river cruises, rooftop bars to make your day and night immortal in every sense.
 If you like crowds and want to gamble on fair weather, then maybe the Nişantası or Kadıköy street party is your cup of tea.
 For quieter place, try to celebrate New Year’s Eve at an establishment with a rooftop terrace or close to the Bosphorus shores.